 The medication and therapy regimen is chosen based on the type and extent of the infection.
 Some work well in the short term, while others have a longer-lasting effect.
 Some work well in small quantities, while others require larger doses to be effective.

 Side effects of oral antifungals include nausea, gastrointestinal distress, diarrhea, abdominal pain, skin rashes, headache, and fatigue.
 Typically, a small number of patients taking these medications have one of these unusual reactions.
 If the side effects are bothersome or create concern, the drug can be discontinued.
 The doctor may order a blood test to check liver function, especially during long-term therapy, if the patient has an already weakened liver, or is using high doses of medication.

-Patient, doctor, and pharmacist should be aware of potential side effects.
-The effects need not cause anyone to stop taking a medication.
+Patient, doctor, and pharmacist should be aware of potential side effects, some of which may be severe.
 The doctor may be able to suggest treatments to minimize the side effects.

 In July 2013, the U.S. Food and Drug Administration (FDA) began limiting the use of ketoconazole (Nizoral) oral tablets and issued a warning that the drug can cause severe liver injuries and adrenal gland problems and lead to harmful drug interactions with other medications.
 The FDA approved label changes and added a new Medication Guide to address these safety issues.
 Nizoral oral tablets should not be a first-line treatment for any fungal infection and should be used only for certain infections when other therapies are unavailable or not tolerated.

 A patient should receive effective follow-up care.
 Fungal infections can recur and treatments are usually more successful if started early.